BaptisteVlt/Amazon-Product-Classification/README.md

 # Amazon-Product-Classification

 ## How to run the application
 Clone the repo.
-Add the amz_products_small.jsonl in yoru directory.
+Add the amz_products_small.jsonl in your directory.

 Build the container to train the model :
 docker build -t product-category-train -f Dockerfile.train .